fixposition/fixposition_driver/README.md

 ## Input Wheelspeed through the driver

-The fp_ros_driver support inputing a Speed msg (`msg/Speed.msg`) through the `/fixposition/speed` topic.
+The fp_ros_driver supports inputting a Speed msg (`msg/Speed.msg`) through the `/fixposition/speed` topic.
 The Speed msg is defined as a vector of WheelSensor msgs (`msg/WheelSensor.msg`).
-This message is, in turn, defined as a vector of 32bit integers.
-You are free to fill it with either 1, 2 or 3 values, corresponding to the x, y, and z axis of your wheelspeed sensor.
-These velocity values should be in [mm/s], in order to have enough precision in an integer format.
+This message is, in turn, defined as a vector of 32-bit integers.
+You are free to fill it with either 1, 2, or 3 values, corresponding to the x, y, and z axis of your wheelspeed sensor.
+These velocity values should be in [mm/s], to have enough precision in an integer format.

 Regarding the number of sensors that are supported, there are currently 2 options: